dasch-swiss/dsp-api/docs/03-apis/api-admin/lists.md

 ### Delete child node comments

-By performing DELETE request to following route `/admin/lists/deletecomments/<nodeIri>` it is possible to delete child node comments.
+Performing a DELETE request to route `/admin/lists/deletecomments/<nodeIri>` deletes the comments of that node.
 As a response sipmle JSON is returned:

 ```json